Revised 2026 outlook: property prices tipped to slow, but not everywhere

 The forecasts have changed — and the picture is still evolving

-SQM's Louis Christopher proposed a new set of possible scenarios for the year ahead, with his base case assuming the cash rate hitting 4.35 per cent mid-year as inflation finds a new peak.
+SQM's Louis Christopher proposed a new set of possible scenarios for the year ahead, with his base case assuming the cash rate peaking at 4.35 per cent — a level now reached following the latest hike.

 Under that scenario, Mr Christopher now forecasts national capital city dwelling prices to grow somewhere between 0 and +3 per cent for the full year — down from the +6 to +10 per cent forecast published in November.

-Westpac is the hawkish outlier, forecasting three more hikes across May, June, and August — which would push the cash rate to 4.85 per cent, a level not seen since 2008.
+NAB, meanwhile, expects one further rate lift in August, while Westpac is the hawkish outlier, forecasting two more hikes in August and September.
+That would push the cash rate to 4.85 per cent, a level not seen since 2008.

 The path forward for interest rates and property price growth is closely tied to the inflation outlook which, given the level of volatility we're seeing around the Middle East, is something even the most credible forecasters can't meaningfully pin down.